AI Accountability Lab

 The AIAL is dedicated to ensuring that the wider AI ecology — from research and product development, to regulation — centres public interest, particularly, the most marginalised and disenfranchised in society.

 Research excellence and technical rigour are paramount to us.
 As is research with practical implications that serve the disproportionately negatively impacted.
 Thus, we partner and collaborate with research centres, civil society, and rights groups across the globe.
 These collaborations, active conversations, and allyship will give our work the necessary weight and inertia to advance the laboratory’s central mission of asserting rights.
-Driven by concerns that affect the most marginalised, we strive to uncover, document, and study AI technologies that pervade society in order to:

-• challenge and dismantle harmful technologies;
+• Challenge and dismantle harmful technologies;

-• inform evidence-driven policies;
+• Inform evidence-driven policies;

-• hold responsible bodies accountable; and
+• Hold responsible bodies accountable; and

-• pave the way for a future marked by just and equitable AI.
+• Pave the way for a future marked by just and equitable AI.

 At the AIAL, we have a comprehensive view of AI accountability.
 Some of the most stagnant issues we currently encounter are rooted in extractive technological ecologies and oppressive capitalist structures.